 The Summer Research Program in Genomics (SRPG)

-The program features a rich curriculum outside the lab that emphasizes career and leadership development.
-This includes an intensive, weekly scientific communication course, seminars by leading scientists in biomedicine, and workshops that help prepare students for graduate school admissions.
-At the program’s conclusion, students deliver oral and poster presentations of their research projects.
+The program features a rich curriculum outside the lab that emphasizes career development, personal development, and teamwork in a small cohort.
+Our curriculum includes an intensive scientific communication course, faculty seminars with leading scientists in biomedicine, a two-day GRE prep course, workshops that prepare students for the graduate school application process, and seminars that address topics on diversity and inclusion in the sciences.

 Features of the program:

 SRPG is funded by the National Human Genome Research Institute (NHGRI) to help increase diversity in the sciences.
 Students from groups that are underrepresented in the sciences are encouraged to apply.
 These groups include American Indians or Alaska Natives, blacks or African Americans, Hispanics or Latinos, Native Hawaiians or Other Pacific Islanders, as well as individuals with disabilities.